Properties of black hole vortex in Einstein's gravity: The black hole vortex

 The numerical result of the Ricci quadratic invariant is displayed in Fig. \ref{fig5}.
 Note that the quadratic invariant of the Ricci tensor has a singularity at the center of the black hole vortex and a constant behavior away from that structure.

 In addition, the Kretschmann scalar is defined as

 where $R_{\mu\nu\tau\sigma}$ is the Riemann curvature tensor.
 For our structures, the Kretschmann scalar is reduced to

 By the Kretschmann scalar (Fig. \ref{fig6}), it is observed that there is a singularity at the origin, and asymptotically the gravitational field is described only by the cosmological constant.
-The singularities disappear after the event horizon of the black hole.
-This behavior is also confirmed in the curvature scalar (Fig. \ref{fig4}).
+Thus, these results [see Fig. \ref{fig5} and \ref{fig6}] suggest the existence of a black hole located at $r=0$.